MacMartin235/a-la-daggercarte/README.md

 # A-La-Daggercarte
-A single-page website that has a character sheet for Daggerheart Open Beta v1.5 and has a search function for filtering the various cards and tables in the game.
+A single-page website that has a character sheet for Daggerheart and has a search tab for filtering the various cards and tables in the game.

 ## Character Sheet
 An interactive Character Sheet based on the look of the Open Beta v1.5 Character Sheets.